zazuko/lod.opentransportdata.swiss/README.md

-# linked.opendata.swiss-site
+# lod.opentransportdata.swiss-site

-This provides a server for the domain [linked.opendata.swiss](http://linked.opendata.swiss).
+This provides a server for the domain [lod.opentransportdata.swiss](lod.opentransportdata.swiss).
 By default the serve listens to port 80.

 ## Requirements